MatthewSingler/MatthewSingler/README.md

 ### Hi there 👋

-**MatthewSingler/MatthewSingler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 I'm a software engineer living in Nashville, TN.
-I migrated to the tech world from the music industry world.
+I migrated to the tech world from the music industry.
 I began my career in software development at The Nashville Software School in 2021 and threw myself into the tech sector head first.
 ---

 🧰 Toolbox